OrienteerBAP/Orienteer-Guidebook/security.md

 ## Roles security rules

 At the level of roles, you can
 For this, [go to the page of a role](https://orienteer.gitbooks.io/orienteer/content/managing_users.html), the **Security** tab, and define specific security rules for the role.
-To read more about making rules, see [OrientDB guide](http://orientdb.com/docs/2.1/Database-Security.html).
+To read more about making rules, see [OrientDB guide](http://orientdb.com/docs/2.1/Database-Security.html#working-with-roles).

 ## Document based security

+If a document is an instance of a class, which extends the ORestricted class, you can define security on the document-by-document basis.
+For example, you can make a document visible for just one particular user.
 Details here: http://orientdb.com/docs/2.1/Database-Security.html#record-level-security

-But simply saying: if a class extends ORestricted - security can be defined on document by document basis.
-For example it's possible to make document visible just for 1 user.